Key takeaways:

 Kansas

-Electricians in Kansas must receive their licenses to legally perform electrical work.
-Municipalities issue licenses, but the state still has state-wide regulations in place for the requirements to gain a license.
+Electricians in Kansas must hold a license to legally perform electrical work.
+Municipalities issue licenses, but the state still has statewide regulations governing the requirements to obtain a license.

 To gain a journeyman license, applicants must have at least two years of experience under the supervision of a licensed electrician as well as 240 hours of classroom training.
 Applicants must also pass a licensing exam.